The Crusading Zeal of the Knights Templar and Its Political Ramifications

 Philip IV and the Accusations

 On Friday, October 13, 1307, Philip's agents arrested hundreds of Templars across France, including the grand master, Jacques de Molay.
-The arrests were coordinated with shocking speed and secrecy.
-The Templars were charged with heresy, blasphemy, idolatry, sodomy, and a litany of other offenses.
+The arrests were coordinated with shocking speed and secrecy, catching the Templars utterly off guard.
 Under torture, many Templars confessed to spitting on the cross, denying Christ, engaging in obscene rituals, and worshiping a mysterious idol called Baphomet.
 These confessions were the products of brutal interrogation, but they provided Philip with the evidence he needed to justify his actions to the Pope and the public.
+The date of the arrests has entered popular legend as the origin of the superstition surrounding Friday the 13th, though this connection is disputed by historians.

 The Trial and the End of the Order

 Pope Clement V was initially reluctant to act against the Templars, but Philip exerted intense pressure, threatening to launch a military intervention and even to put the Pope himself on trial.
 Clement eventually capitulated, issuing a bull ordering the arrest of Templars throughout Christendom and launching a papal investigation.
 The trials dragged on for years, with the Templars suffering a range of fates depending on the kingdom.
 In France, hundreds were burned at the stake after being convicted by inquisitorial courts.
 In England, many were imprisoned or forced to do penance.
-In Portugal and Aragon, the Templars were largely acquitted and their properties transferred to other orders.
+In Portugal and Aragon, the Templars were largely acquitted and their properties transferred to other orders, often reestablished under new names.

 Legacy of the Knights Templar